Interested in getting more involved with your community?

 Planning Commission (PC)

 The Oxford Planning Commission is charged with recommending to the Village council the boundaries of the various zoning districts and zoning ordinances to be enforced therein, as any proposed amendments to the zoning ordinances.
-The Planning Commission also collects data and keep itself informed as to the best practices generally in effect in the matter municipal planning and zoning to the end that it may be qualified to act on measures affecting the present and future movement of traffic, the segregation of residential and business districts and the convenience and safety of persons and property in any way dependent on city planning and zoning.
-Members of the Planning Commission are expected to perform due diligence regarding all applications, which includes making site visits and inspecting properties to under stand how the decisions made will effect individual property as well as neighboring properties.
+The Planning Commission also collects data and keeps itself informed as to the best practices generally in effect in the matter municipal planning and zoning to the end that it may be qualified to act on measures affecting the present and future movement of traffic, the segregation of residential and business districts and the convenience and safety of persons and property in any way dependent on city planning and zoning.
+Members of the Planning Commission are expected to perform due diligence regarding all applications, which includes making site visits and inspecting properties to understand how the decisions made will effect individual property as well as neighboring properties.

 Such commission is created in accordance with the provisions of Act No. 285 of the Public Acts of Michigan of 1931 (MCL 125.31 et seq.), as amended, and shall have all the duties and powers, and shall perform all of the functions, provided by such Act as amended.